Make Your Logs Work for You

 Viewing and Tailing Logs

-Let’s start by looking at the last few messages in a file and following a log in real time.
+Let’s start by reviewing the last few messages in a file and following a log in real-time.

 This article has tail right there in the title, so let’s start there.

-Log files tend to grow in size, so opening them up in an editor like vi can be difficult, if not impossible.
-Opening a large file in an editor consumes a lot of memory and will start to use disk space if you make any changes.
-Your system might not handle the load, or it could interfere with a production process.
+Log files tend to grow in size, making it difficult—if not impossible—to open them in an editor like vi.
+Opening a large file in an editor consumes a significant amount of memory and will begin to utilize disk space if you make any changes.
+Your system may not be able to handle the load, or it could interfere with a production process.

 That’s where tail comes in.